Conradv2/so_long/README.md

 need to check for initializing memory it looks like at some point the memory is not initialized as it should be and trying to print it gives rubbish

+need to check the map before appending it into buffer so that upon error it wont break apart and be complicated